cockroachdb/docs/v22.1/take-full-and-incremental-backups.md

 ## Incremental backups with explicitly specified destinations

-<span class="version-tag">New in v22.1:</span> To explicitly control where your incremental backups go, use the [`incremental_location`](backup.html#options) option.
+{% include_cached new-in.html version="v22.1" %} To explicitly control where your incremental backups go, use the [`incremental_location`](backup.html#options) option.
 By default, incremental backups are stored in the `/incrementals` subdirectory at the root of the collection.
 However, there are some advanced cases where you may want to store incremental backups in a different storage location.

 In the following examples, the `{collectionURI}` specifies the storage location containing the full backup.
 The `{explicit_incrementalsURI}` is the alternative location that you can store an incremental backup: